YSULTRA/Prime-House-Maintenance/README.md

 ## Features 🚀

 - **Property Listings**: Users can list, browse, and manage properties.
 They can post their properties with multiple images and detailed descriptions.
-- **Service Marketplace**: Access a wide range of house-related services including maintenance and renovations.
+- **Service Marketplace**: Access a wide range of house-related services, including maintenance and renovations.
 - **Booking System**: Users can schedule services directly through the platform, choosing services for their properties according to their preferred time slots.
 - **User Authentication**: Users can sign in or register to access personalized features, including listing properties and contacting sellers.
 - **Interactive Contact System**: After signing in, interested buyers can directly contact property sellers through the platform, enhancing user interaction and transaction efficiency.